FarisDou/osticket_prereqs/README.md

 <h2>What is osTicket?</h2>
-- <b>osTicket is a widely-used open source support ticket system.
+-<b>osTicket is a widely-used open source support ticket system.
 It seamlessly integrates inquiries created via email, phone and web-based forms into a simple easy-to-use multi-user web interface.
 Manage, organize and archive all your support requests and responses in one place while providing your customers with accountability and responsiveness they deserve.<b>

 <h2>Environments and Technologies Used</h2>